sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-vm.md

 You also need an Azure subscription.
 If you don't have an Azure subscription, you can create one for free on the [Azure sign-up page](https://aka.ms/createazuresubscription).

+To copy files to the VM you create you need the [PuTTY SSH client](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or an equivalent utility.

 ## Deploy Azure IoT Edge

 To create an Azure VM with the latest IoT Edge runtime preinstalled: